Robert W Harwood

 BLOG SJI

-Check out Harwood’s blog, an invitation for further discussion about the song, the times, the players, and the business of music as they relate to "St. James Infirmary," particularly in the early days.
-Recently updated — November 2011.
+Check out Harwood’s blog — an invitation for further discussion about the song, the times, the players, and the business of music as they relate to "St. James Infirmary," from it’s genesis to the present.

 PRESS ROOM